JanssenProject/jans/docs/admin/usermgmt/usermgmt-scim.md

 ## FIDO Devices

-A FIDO device represents a user credential stored in the Jans Server LDAP that is compliant with the [FIDO](https://fidoalliance.org/) standard.
+A FIDO device represents a user credential stored in the Jans Server database that is compliant with the [FIDO](https://fidoalliance.org/) standard.
 These devices are used as a second factor in a setting of strong authentication.

+FIDO devices were superseded by [FIDO 2](#fido2-devices) devices in Jans Server.

+## FIDO 2 devices

+FIDO 2 devices are credentials that adhere to the more current Fido 2.0 initiative (WebAuthn + CTAP).
+Examples of FIDO 2 devices are USB security keys and Super Gluu devices.

-Having FIDO devices as one of resource types allow application developers querying, updating and deleting already existing (added) devices.
+The SCIM endpoints for FIDO 2 allow application developers to query, update and delete already existing devices.
 Addition of devices do not take place through the service since this process requires direct end-user interaction, ie. device enrolling.

-The following is a summary of features of a Fido Device SCIM resource:

-* Schema URN: `urn:ietf:params:scim:schemas:core:2.0:FidoDevice`

-* Name of resource: `FidoDevice`

-* Endpoint URL (relative to base URL of service): `/jans-scim/restv1/v2/FidoDevices`

-* Device attributes: Attributes pertaining to this resource type are listed by visiting the URL `https://<jans-server>/jans-scim/restv1/v2/Schemas/urn:ietf:params:scim:schemas:core:2.0:FidoDevice`
+The schema attributes for a device of this kind can be found by hitting the URL  `https://<jans-server>/jans-scim/restv1/v2/Schemas/urn:ietf:params:scim:schemas:core:2.0:Fido2Device`

+To distinguish between regular FIDO2 and SuperGluu devices, note only SuperGluu entries have the attribute `deviceData` populated (i.e. not null)

 ### Example: Querying Enrolled Devices

 Say we are interested in having a list of Super Gluu devices users have enrolled and whose operating system is iOS.
-In a setting of test mode, we may issue a query like this:
+We may issue a query like this:

 ```
-curl -k -G -H 'Authorization: Bearer ACCESS_TOKEN' --data-urlencode 'filter=deviceData co "ios"' -d count=10 -o output.json https://<jans-server>/jans-scim/restv1/v2/FidoDevices
+curl -k -G -H 'Authorization: Bearer ACCESS_TOKEN' --data-urlencode 'filter=deviceData co "ios"' -d count=10 https://<jans-server>/jans-scim/restv1/v2/Fido2Devices
 ```

-In response `output.json` will be like that.
+The response will be like:

 ```
 {